 Can menopause affect fitness levels?

-So how can we say that sex can affect our ability to gain strength or muscle?
 When women reach menopause, their estrogen levels reduce drastically.
 This reduction in estrogen can lead to:

 - Increases in visceral fat (tummy fat)